eric-talez/PetEduReVamp/replit.md

 ## Changelog

 - June 30, 2025.
-Implemented trainer-specific banners and increased banner height:
+Enhanced banner systems across homepage and trainer dashboard:
-  - Created dedicated banner content for trainers with 15 comprehensive motivational messages
+  - Created dedicated banner content for trainers with 15 comprehensive motivational messages on homepage
   - Added role-based banner selection logic (trainer banners only show for authenticated trainers)
   - Modified home page routing so trainers see main homepage with special banners instead of being redirected to TrainerHome
   - Made banner selection reactive using useMemo to properly update when authentication state changes
   - Increased banner height by 30% from 168px to 218px for better visual impact
+  - Added comprehensive banner slider system to trainer dashboard with 5 specialized slides
+  - Trainer dashboard banners include: real-time reservation management, AI-powered training tools, student progress tracking, revenue analytics, and certification management
+  - Implemented auto-rotation every 5 seconds with manual navigation controls (arrows and dot indicators)
-  - Enhanced trainer experience with personalized branding and growth-focused messaging
+  - Enhanced trainer experience with personalized branding and growth-focused messaging across multiple touchpoints
-  - Comprehensive trainer banners cover: success strategies, 24/7 booking system, nationwide service reach, premium tier benefits, AI-powered training tools, business mentoring, and revenue optimization
 - June 30, 2025.
 Set service status section to collapsed by default on main homepage:
   - Modified Home.tsx to set isServiceStatsOpen state to false by default
   - Service status section now appears collapsed when users first visit the homepage